Time to read: 9 min

 Believe it or not, a stress-free move anywhere in Australia can be achieved.
-You just need to be well organized and plan ahead.
+You just need to be well organised and plan ahead.
 That means also planning for things not going exactly as anticipated.

 To start with, write out a checklist of all the things you need to do before you go, and make sure you check these off one by one.
-When developing your checklist, try and be as detailed as possible.
+When developing your checklist, try to be as detailed as possible.
 It’s important that you don’t forget anything, as it won’t be that easy to quickly pop back to your old house once you have moved to a different city.

 Follow our checklist as a quick guide to get you started.
 As you think of more things you need to do, you can just add them in.

 - In the weeks leading up to the move, dismantle furniture and anything which is of no use.

 - Place screws and bolts inside a labelled plastic container